 Ideally, you would have been working with a musician since the start of your animation video process to make sure that the music to be used will fit with the video’s story.

-The sound designer can then finalize the sound effects that may be used for your animation video as well as mastering and mixing the final audio that will be used.
+The sound designer can then finalize the sound effects that may be used for your animation video.
+They are also tasked with mastering and mixing the final audio that will be used.

 If you need help in the process of creating animated videos, our team at fewStones can help you out.
 Our animation video experts will be able to help guide you throughout all the steps of creating these.